Michal-Sitarz/yocto_raspberrypi/README.md

 After cloning the repo, build it using Yocto build tools.

-To do that initialize build environment:
+To do that initialize build environment first:
 `source poky/oe-init-build-env build-dir`

 ### _Running the build_